scottwoodall/tinyplate/README.md

 Use `index.html` as the starting point for your project.

 #### changing layout from fixed to fluid
 The template defaults to a fixed layout.
-If you want a fluid layout change the CSS class on the `#wrapper` div to `container-fluid`.
+If you want a fluid layout change the `container` class on the `#wrapper` div to `container-fluid`.

 #### changing colors
 Follow the development instructions and then make changes to `less/variables.less` and re-compile.